 A board member of any bank must not simultaneously be a board member of any other bank or credit agency.
 Additionally, a member cannot participate in management or consultancy activities with other banks or credit agencies.
-A bank may not extend lending nor guarantee the facilities of its chairman, board members, auditors or any of their spouses or second-degree relatives, including any companies in which these persons have a controlling stake.
+A bank may not extend lending nor guarantee the facilities of its chairman, board members, auditors or any of their spouses or second-degree relatives, including any companies in which these persons have a controlling stake, excluding those subject to a cash collateral and the like, or those granted to the managing director or regional manager of branches of foreign companies (as the case may be) within the scope of the privileges granted to their personnel and subject to the same conditions as well as disclosure requirements.